mira-ta/cil-examining/README.md

 ...
 ```

-This class will be found in bootstrap and casted as `IObfuscation` will have been executed.
+This class will be found in bootstrap and will have been casted as
+`IObfuscation` will be executed.